gatsinski/simple-hugo-website/README.md

-# smtp-static-hugo-site
+# simple-hugo-webste

-Static site about SMTP made with Hugo.
+This is a simple static website about SMTP made with Hugo.
+It was developed as a course project at the Technical University of Sofia.